Using Mediation and Arbitration

 All lawyers, both PBA and non-PBA members, may use this program.
 A lawyer engaged in a law firm dispute, dissolution or withdrawal or in a fee dispute with another lawyer should call the Pennsylvania Bar Association at 1-800-932-0311 x2253.

-The parties involved then choose one of two procedures to resolve their dispute: mediation alone or mediation followed by binding arbitration.
+The parties involved then choose one of the following procedures to resolve their dispute: mediation, arbitration, or mediation followed by binding arbitration.

-Parties desiring arbitration must first attend at least one mediation session to become familiar with the process and to determine the issues for arbitration.
-Where mediation only is requested, the parties may agree at the conclusion of mediation to submit any unresolved issues to arbitration with no additional administrative fee.
+Where mediation is requested, the parties may agree at the conclusion of mediation to submit any unresolved issues to arbitration with no additional administrative fee.